 It’s most common to sell several sheets as a package.
 In this case, the flash artist needs to decide whether all of the sheets will have a unifying feature or if they will all be different in order to provide a wide variety of designs.
 So, when flash is purchased, the artist will usually be providing several sheets of designs, along with a second set of those sheets that are only line drawings.
 In the US, these sheets are usually 11”x14”.

 Prices for flash will vary according to what the market wants.
-A highly sought after artist will therefore be able to charge considerably more than a new, unknown artist.
+A highly sought after artist will therefore be able to charge considerably more than a new, unknown artists.
 That said, having a new perspective or incredible style can certainly make a newer artist’s work more valuable.

 Remember that the market for tattoo flash is not the same as the audience for a tattoo.
 The person coming into a shop for a tattoo is not the flash artist’s target audience.
 Instead, the work should be marketed to the shop itself.